FIFA won't discipline Norway for pro-human rights T-shirts - WHIZ News

 FIFA’s disciplinary code states players and federations can face disciplinary action in cases of “using a sports event for demonstrations of a non-sporting nature.”

-“FIFA believes in the freedom of speech, and in the power of football as a force for good,” the governing body said in a statement.
+“FIFA believes in the freedom of speech, and in the power of football as a force for good,” the governing body said in a statement Thursday.

 Qatar, which won the World Cup hosting vote a decade ago, has been under scrutiny over laws and conditions for migrant workers helping to build infrastructure for the tournament.